X

 News & Events

-Monthly Food Shelf Collection
+Monthly Food Shelf Collection for Ascension: Upcoming Date is November 8/9

 Once a month, we collect food shelf donations for Ascension Church.
 You can bring in a non-perisable food item or make a $10 donation and we will do the shopping for you.
 We also have monthly volunteers who help with this food shelf collection.
 Please read the weekly e-bulletin to see the upcoming dates.

-Ascension Food Drive Donations Most Needed:
+Ascension Food Drive Donations Currently Most Needed:

-Rice, Pinto Beans, Pasta, Refried Beans
+Pasta, Rice, Pinto Beans

 Loaves & Fishes Outreach- Help Needed

 We are looking for more Outstanding Ministers to share their time to help prep and serve meals with our Loaves and Fishes Outreach every other month.
-Our next time serving will be Wednesday, Sept 17 from 4-6pm.
+Our next time serving will be Wednesday, Nov 19, 2025 from 4-6pm.
 Please contact Jeff at 612-910-1334 to sign up.

 Social Justice Team News